John Paterson (missionary): Life

 On returning home he settled in Edinburgh, and served for many years as secretary for Scotland of the London Missionary Society, also acting as chairman of the committee of the Congregational Union.
 In Edinburgh he lived at 11 Salisbury Place in the South Side.

-In 1850 he removed to Dundee, where he occasionally preached.
+In 1850 he moved to Dundee, where he occasionally preached.

 Family

-He married, first, at Stockholm, on 31 August 1809, Katrine Margarete Hollinder, who died 7 March 1813, leaving two children, one of whom, Dr. George, born 18 March 1811, became congregational minister at Tiverton.
-Paterson married, secondly, on 19 April 1817, Jane, daughter of Admiral Samuel Greig, of the Russian navy; she was born in Russia on 26 October 1783, and, from her knowledge of Russian dialects, was of much help to her husband in his work at St. Petersburg.
-She died on 19 January 1820, leaving a daughter, who became the wife of Edward Baxter of Kincaldrum.
+He married, first, at Stockholm, on 31 August 1809, Katrine Margarete Hollinder, who died 7 March 1813, leaving two children, George and Catherine; Dr. George, born 18 March 1811, became congregational minister at Tiverton.

+Paterson married, secondly, on 19 April 1817, Jane Greig, daughter of Admiral Samuel Greig, of the Russian navy; she was born in Russia on 26 October 1783, and, from her knowledge of Russian dialects, was of much help to her husband in his work at St. Petersburg.
+She died on 19 January 1820, leaving a daughter, Jean, who became the wife of Edward Baxter of Kincaldrum.

-He died during a visit to his daughter at Kincaldrum, Forfarshire, on 6 July 1855.
+He died during a visit to his daughter Jean at Kincaldrum, Forfarshire, on 6 July 1855.
 He is buried in the Western Cemetery, Dundee.
 The grave lies against the first upper terrace, towards its east end.